wp-plugins/sierotki/readme.txt

 = When this plugin replace spaces? =

-Plugins works when viewing the content and does not modify your content.
+Plugin works when viewing the content and does not modify your content.

 = How to use this plugin on custom field? =